 You have no items in your shopping cart.

-Ginger is an aromatic, pungent and spicy rhizome.
+Ginger is an aromatic, pungent, and spicy rhizome.
 It has many natural medicinal qualities.
 Ginger Tea is a revitalizing beverage that can be consumed hot or chilled anytime.
 Ginger adds a special flavor and zest to most beverages and food.

 Hibiscus is high in vitamin C and minerals.
 Hibiscus Flower tea is known by various names in many countries around the world and is served both hot and cold for its many healing abilities.
-Hibiscus is well known for its bright red color, tangy and unique tart fruity flavor.
+Hibiscus is well known for its bright red color, and tangy and unique tart fruity flavor.

 Use freshly boiled hot water.
 For maximum benefit leave tea bag in cup, gently squeeze to release any remaining extract.
 Enjoy this tea warm or iced.
 Add honey or sweetener if needed.

 Ginger Root - Lemon Peel - Hibiscus Flowers

 Consult a health care provider prior to use.
 Do not use if pregnant or nursing, when you have a medical condition, or if you are using prescription drugs. *These statements have not been evaluated by the FDA.
 This product not intended to diagnose, treat, cure or prevent any disease.*

 In our industrialized world, food is highly processed and many compromises are made which can lead to health problems.
 Overeating and not following strict diet guidelines can further aggravate the situation.
 At times this can result in poor elimination or stagnation in the system.
 This can result in an overload of the system.
 Proper and regular elimination is a natural process to rid the system of unwanted waste and toxins.
 This buildup can be harmful and may show up as different ailments.
 Cleansing is an ancient method of correcting an overloaded system.
 One way to cleanse is to drink plenty of fresh, clean water.
 Another is the use of herbs and spices.